 Students who are in Kindergarten through Second Grade can join “Primary” teams, who aren’t scored competitively and all answer the same question.
 Do your best and just have fun!

 Students in 3rd to 5th Grades can join “Division I” teams, whose “Long-Term Problem” presentations are scored at the regional tournament and who also participate in a “Spontaneous” competition to answer a surprise problem that day in a short amount of time.
-Do your best and have fun!
+The team should also have fun!

 How to Join a Team